OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

-# Designing a Better Future Together
+# Design from Trust: How to Build Better Futures

-*Through Design from Trust.*
+*Today's default is mistrust.*

 ![[j3rry_spiff_an_urban_planner_sketches_herself_into_a_wide-ang_bc3c653c-7085-4e1e-89bf-3e719b83ca48_2.png]]